Common spatial patterns: Derivations

 Geometric approach

-We determine whitening transformation matrix for composite spatial covariance
+We determine whitening transformation matrix for composite spatial covariance such as

 (6)